vkarlsen/koeight/README.md

 Special Thanks to all our Contibuters and our Comminuty!

+## Sponsors
+Many thanks to our Sponsors:

-Also Special Thanks to [Discourse Team](https://discourse.org/) for offering us a Free Discourse Hosting!
+[Discourse Team](https://discourse.org/) for offering us a free Discourse Hosting of their great software!

+[JetBrains](https://www.jetbrains.com/) for offering us their awesome IDE(s)!